PeterrHH/GNN-Histo-Caption/README.md

 GNN for Histopathology Image Captioning (working on it now).
 The link to download dataset is [here](https://figshare.com/projects/nmi-wsi-diagnosis/61973).

 ## Dataset split
-After downloading, first engage in dataset splitting.
-Origianl dataset only split train and test.
-We will further split test to create a valuation set and a testing set.
-We will also split the image according to the data split.

-The proper dataset set up should be as below
+After downloading, the dataset folder structure should be as below:

     .
     ├── ...